saeyslab/multivap/README.md

 # MultIVAP defense against adversarial examples

 This repository contains a reference implementation for our defense against [adversarial examples](https://adversarial-ml-tutorial.org/introduction/), which uses a technique from conformal prediction called *inductive Venn-ABERS predictors* (IVAPs; see [1, 2, 3] for more details).
 This is a follow-up to our ESANN 2019 contribution where we proposed a similar technique that is limited to *binary* classification only [4].
 Here, we extend the method to the multiclass case and improve upon its clean accuracy and adversarial robustness.
+The full paper is [available here](https://users.ugent.be/~jpeck/files/MultIVAP.pdf).

 ## Prerequisites